amillerklugman/PPI_Pipeline/README.md

 ## Usage
 ### Installation
-The conda environments in the [requirements](https://github.com/amillerklugman/PPI_Pipeline/tree/main/requirements) can be cloned into the WSL enviroment and installed
+The conda environments in the [requirements](https://github.com/amillerklugman/PPI_Pipeline/tree/main/requirements) can be cloned into the WSL environment and installed
 ```
 # Download the yml files for the coda environments into your machine
 wget https://github.com/amillerklugman/PPI_Pipeline/blob/e030d08c648792e484c24bbf8038f8e1ffe79604/requirements/colabfold_requirements.yml \